-The sequence information of the GRanges in the regions slot.
-This can be replaced with the sequence method - see ?Sequence for more details.
+The seqinfo method will return the sequence information of the GRanges in the regions slot.
+This can be replaced with the seqinfo method - see ?Seqinfo for more details.

 Almost all InteractionSet methods operate by calling the equivalent method for the GInteractions object, and returning the resulting value.
 The only exception is interactions, which returns the GInteractions object in the interactions slot of the InteractionSet object.
-This slot can also be set by supplying a valid GInteractions object in interactions<.
+This slot can also be set by supplying a valid GInteractions object in interactions<-.